Community Engagement Course Designation

 Engagement component are encouraged to apply for a CENG course designation.
 The Community Engagement (CENG) Course

 Designation will assist students in identifying these courses and provide you

 with resources and support for preparation and reflection from the Sturzl

-Download the Community Engagement Course Designation Guildelines and Request Form.
-Ideally, applications for the CENG designation will be submitted by April 3.
+Download the Community Engagement Course Designation Guidelines and Request Form.
+Ideally, applications for the CENG designation will be submitted by September 20, 2013.

 collaboration with the Academic Dean’s office, the Sturzl Center for Community